The Voice UK: Producers' auditions and blind auditions

 The Voice UK's first stage is the producers' auditions, which are not shown on television.
 The first shown stage is the blind auditions, where they sing in front of the coaches.
 The coaches have their backs to the singer, and if they like what they hear, they can press their button to turn around and recruit them to their team.
 If more than one coach turns, the power shifts to the singer, who then decides which team they would like to be part of.
-Each coach must recruit a number of singers (10 in series 1, 12 since series 2 onwards) to their team in the blind auditions to progress on to the battle phase.
+Each coach must recruit a number of singers (10 in series 1, 12 from series 2 to series 5 and 10 since series 6 onwards) to their team in the blind auditions to progress on to the battle phase.

 Since 2017, artists that are not selected by any of the coaches leave the stage after their song and do not talk with the coaches.
 Equally, the chairs do not turn and hence the coaches do not see any of the artists that are not picked.
-Starting also in season 10, "Block" buttons were added, which preventing one coach to recruit artist on its team.
-Each coach given only one block in the entire auditions.
+Starting also in series 10, "Block" buttons were added, which prevents one coach to recruit artist on its team.
+Each coach is given only one block in the entire auditions.
+The block buttons were removed from series 12 (2023).